 Now, that I got that shit out of the way, let’s talk about something more uplifting (No pun intended).
 I have not been to Peru, I’m just researching the crap out of it, because I’m interested in going.

-When I have mentioned South America to a few people I know the biggest concern they have is the government (It’s the same as mine).
+When I have mentioned South America to a few people, I know the biggest concern they have is the government (It’s the same as mine).

-The U.S. is a democracy meaning the people have more control over the government than say Communism, where the government has complete control.
+The U.S. is a democracy, meaning the people have more control over the government than, say, Communism, where the government has complete control.

 The picture above is of the Berlin Wall that I took in Germany.
-The good news is Peru is a democracy.
-What is interesting is the citizens in Peru are required to vote by law.
+The good news is that Peru is a democracy.
+What is interesting is that the citizens in Peru are required to vote by law.
 The president serves a 5-year term that can only be elected twice.

-In the U.S. it’s optional to vote and so half of the people don’t bother.
+In the U.S., it’s optional to vote, and so half of the people don’t bother.

-It’s estimated that the Amazon river starts in the mountains of Peru and flows to the Atlantic.
-What you may not know is that 10 million years ago the Amazon probably flowed in the opposite direction.
+It’s estimated that the Amazon River starts in the mountains of Peru and flows to the Atlantic.
+What you may not know is that 10 million years ago, the Amazon probably flowed in the opposite direction.

-This was when dinosaurs walked the earth and the reason for this was due to volcanoes creating the Andes mountains and blocking the flow to the Pacific Ocean and causing it to empty into the Atlantic Ocean.
+This was when dinosaurs walked the earth, and the reason for this was due to volcanoes creating the Andes mountains and blocking the flow to the Pacific Ocean and causing it to empty into the Atlantic Ocean.

 Finally, you probably know that Peru is home to Machu Picchu (the most popular tourist destination).
 What you may not know (I didn’t know this) is the mystery surrounding the place.